-FOR PATIENT TO SIGN I (full name) appoint (full name) as my post-operative caretaker for my surgery on (date). that the doctors recommend that I have qualified 24 hour nursing care, but I cl person as my caretaker and accept the risk of my decision.
-I also understand that my private medical information will be disclosed to my caretaker as needed to hel recovery.
-I also understand that any failure on the part of my caretaker does not be a superior of the part of my caretaker does not be a superior of the part of the p liability to AFPS, which is not responsible for my choice in caretaker and his/h remain solely responsible for my decision. ci abilitics. i Patient Signature: Date: FOR CARETAKER TO SIGN I (full name) agree to care for during the post-operative period of 24 hours or more as necessary after surge (date).
-I do not take this obligation lightly and understand that I could failure to care for the patient properly.
-I will keep patient's medical informatio confidential and will not disclose said information to anyone except those people in the confidential and will not disclose said information to anyone except those people in the confidential and will not disclose said information to anyone except those people in the confidential and will not disclose said information to anyone except those people in the confidential and will not disclose said information to anyone except those people in the confidential and will not disclose said information to anyone except those people in the confidential and will not disclose said information to anyone except those people in the confidential and will not disclose said information to anyone except those people in the confidential and the confidentia • in patient's care.
-I agree to monitor the patient's vital signs by doing the follow ving and keeping a record of my care:
+FOR PATIENT TO SIGN I (full name) appoint (full name) as my post-operative caretaker for my surgery on (date).
+I understand that the doctors recommend that I have qualified 24 hour nursing care, but I choose this person as my caretaker and accept the risk of my decision.
+I also understand that my private medical information will be disclosed to my caretaker as needed to help with my recovery.
+I also understand that any failure on the part of my caretaker does not create a liability to AFPS, which is not responsible for my choice in caretaker and his/her abilities.
+I remain solely responsible for my decision.
+Patient Signature: Date: FOR CARETAKER TO SIGN I (full name) agree to care for during the post-operative period of 24 hours or more as necessary after surgery on (date).
+I do not take this obligation lightly and understand that I could be liable for failure to care for the patient properly.
+I will keep patient's medical information confidential and will not disclose said information to anyone except those people involved in patient's care.
+I agree to monitor the patient's vital signs by doing the following and keeping a record of my care: